 The trailer closes out with a look at Splatoon’s familiar competitive multiplayer, which looks largely unchanged barring some new weapon types and a new way to enter an arena at the start of the match.

-Splatoon 3 news
+Splatoon 3 news and rumors

 Splatoon 3 hiring a level designer to integrate 'existing' stages